 If you or a loved one faces a similar charge of Southern California white collar crime, you may have a difficult time formulating an effective defense.
 After all, charges of Los Angeles insurance fraud, Southern California credit card fraud, racketeering, and medical fraud of any kind tend to be multifaceted, dynamic, and extremely complicated.
 Unless your attorney has experience dealing specifically with your kind of case, you may struggle to be able to come up with an appropriate response to the charges.
 In short, you could face jail time and other unpleasant punishments.

-To construct a better defense, look to attorney Michael Kraut of the Kraut Law Group for an immediate consultation.
+To construct a better defense, look to attorney Michael Kraut of the Kraut Criminal & DUI Lawyers for an immediate consultation.
 Attorney Kraut served for years as a prosecutor of Southern California white collar criminal cases, and he is also Harvard Law School trained.
 His track record speaks for itself, and he is smart and sympathetic – someone who will compassionately listen to your side and help you craft a strategically focused legal defense.